 Pets and bicycles are not permitted on the paved trail to the observation tower, or on any other trails in the area.
 A bike rack is located near the beginning of the paved trail to park bikes while walking to the top.
-You will need to bring a lock with you to secure your bike.
-More
+You will need to bring a lock with you to secure your bike (More).

-Summary by Dan Razum, Campbell, California:
+Ride summary by Dan Razum of Campbell, California:

-Steepest ¼ mile begins at mile 20.2 (13.5%) and mile at 19.8 (8.1%)
+Steepest quarter mile begins at mile 20.2 (13.5%) and mile at 19.8 (8.1%).